 I started making fig cakes when I had an oversupply of preserves in my pantry.
 So many figs and what to do with them?
-I remembered having a fig cake recipe somewhere and after a little searching and comparing with other recipes I came up with this one.
-I was always needing a sweet something that could be easily whipped up to take to church, bring to a friend or bake ahead of time when company was coming over and this cake fits the bill.
+This cake fits the bill when needing a sweet something that can be easily whipped up to take to church, bring to a friend or bake ahead for company.
 It can be made into a simple bundt style or baked in layers and frosted.
 It’s one of those cakes that stays moist and gets better with time.
-(Adding fruit does that.)
+Adding fruit does that to most baked goods.

 - Those little seeds inside the fig were once hundreds of blossoms when the fig first formed.